HDR/Sun-Moon_ShinyCalc/README.md

 Keep Encounters on restart

-Set max Encounters to 8192
+Set max Encounters to 8192 (Meaning the app does currently not support anything above 8192 Encounters)

 Ability to set Encounters